 - 9 g (64%) monounsaturated fat

-So this particular oil looks relatively healthy since 93% of its fat content is healthier unsaturated fat and 7% unhealthy saturated fat.
+So this particular cooking oil looks relatively healthy since 93% of its fat content is healthier unsaturated fat and 7% unhealthy saturated fat.

 Most countries’ health governing bodies recommend that you replace saturated fat with healthier unsaturated fats as much as possible.